-Sometimes the right words, heard at the right time, can make all the difference in helping you set a new course.
-The message may be direct or indirect, spoken aloud, sent in a text or an email, relayed in first, second or third person, read in a blog post or book, or heard in a movie.
+Sometimes the right words heard at the right time can make all the difference in helping you set a new course.
+The message may be direct or indirect, spoken aloud, sent in a text or an email, relayed in first, second or third person, read in a blog post or book or heard in a movie.

-There are times when the same message is oft-repeated, and then finally it hits home, usually when someone else says the same thing.
-(Isn't this a common comment from spouses?
-“I've told him that many times, but why does it take a stranger to make an impact?”
+There are times when the same message is oft-repeated and then finally it hits home, usually when someone else says the same thing.
+Isn't this a common comment from spouses?
+I've told him that many times, but why does it take a stranger to make an impact?

-Perception change: Think of it as laying the foundation for change!
+Perception change: think of it as laying the foundation for change!

 Examples may be shared, reasons explained, the right note set and learning, change and growth occurs.

 Below, under a diverse range of categories, you'll find a sampling of wisdom from some of my favourite people.
 Over the years, I've not only learned from them, but have also been inspired by them.
 I've met with them in person and virtually; many have become friends.

 I asked everyone for one sentence of advice, which proved to be a challenge.
 I think they met it admirably, don't you?